matrix-org/matrix-rust-sdk/crates/matrix-sdk/README.md

 communicate with a Matrix homeserver.

 # Examples
-Connecting and logging in to a homeserver is pretty starightforward:
+Connecting and logging in to a homeserver is pretty straightforward:

 ```rust,no_run
 use std::convert::TryFrom;